 The compensation paid out after the applicable waiting period amounts to 80% of the loss of earnings attributable to the reduction in working hours caused by the weather conditions.

 With bad-weather compensation, the UI also reimburses the employer contributions for OASI/UI/LE/UI (see also the information service brochures and settlement forms).
 The employer share of OASI/UI/LE/UI is 6.225%.

 Who can provide me with in-depth information about bad-weather compensation?

-The cantonal employment office can answer all fundamental questions on forms, advance notification and company departments.
+The cantonal authority can answer all fundamental questions on forms, advance notification and company departments.
 The relevant unemployment insurance fund is responsible for specific questions on benefits and calculations.